 Eric Stidman started his career with WTHI-TV/MyFox10 in May 2012.
 Stidman started his journalism career much earlier; he wrote for the Ouabache Elementary School Newspaper!

-Before going on-air as WTHI-TV’s Southern Bureau Chief, Eric served as the station’s Senior Producer, producing News 10 at 6:00 and News 10 Nightwatch.
+Before going on-air as WTHI-TV’s Southern Bureau Chief, Eric served as the station’s Senior/Executive Producer, producing News 10 at 6:00 and News 10 Nightwatch.

 Eric holds two degrees from Vincennes University, an Associates of Applied Science in Music (Audio Recording) and an Associates of Science in Broadcast, Production and Sales.
 As karma may have it, Eric returned to Vincennes University (in the same building he got his broadcast degree) to work for WTHI-TV.
 He also holds a Level 1 Certification in the music-industry standard recording software Pro-Tools.
 Eric completed a Baccalaureate of Arts in Communications from Bellevue University in the spring of 2014.